sychan/kb_sdk_docs/source/index.rst

 .. tip::

-   NEW TO KBase? - See an overview of the |interface_link|.
+   New to KBase?
+See an overview of the |interface_link|.

 .. image:: images/micro3.png
     :align: right